What Is Kratom?

 Behavior therapy is a way for children with ADHD to learn to focus on specific tasks or instructions.
-These methods include maintaining a strict routine, limiting distractions, making instructions clear and tasks digestible, and using rewards to naturally stimulate the dopamine reward system.
+These methods include maintaining a strict routine, limiting distractions, making instructions clear and tasks digestible, and using rewards to stimulate the dopamine reward system naturally.

 Cognitive behavior therapy is an excellent option for many parents of children with ADHD, and it’s often combined with other methods throughout the child’s life.

 Psychotherapy is a form of treatment primarily used to treat ADHD in adults.
 It involves speaking with a therapist to establish goals, become more organized, and cope with their mental disorder.
 Psychotherapy works alongside prescription medication to help the patient lead a normal life.

 Numerous prescription medications for ADHD can help manage symptoms when it’s most important.
 The most common medications include Adderall, Vyvanse, and Ritalin.

 ADHD medication is generally considered addictive and habit-forming.
 Most doctors don’t recommend medication as a catch-all solution but instead recommend it alongside other forms of treatment, like psychotherapy or cognitive behavior therapy.

 Additionally, these medications aren’t recommended for children under six years of age, as there may be complications involved in early treatment.